posit-dev/posit-sdk-py/CONTRIBUTING.md

 ## Style Guide

 We use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting.
+Run `make deps` to install it.

 All proposed changes must successfully pass the `make lint` rules prior to merging.

-Utilize `make fmt lint fix` to format and lint your changes.
+Utilize `make fmt lint` to format and lint your changes.

 ### (Optional) pre-commit

 This project is configured for [pre-commit](https://pre-commit.com).
-Once enabled, a `git commit` hook is created, which invokes `make fmt lint fix`.
+Once enabled, a `git commit` hook is created, which invokes `make fmt lint`.

 To enable pre-commit on your machine, run `pre-commit install`.